 |---|---|

-| Visual Inspection | Check for surface damage, deformation, and bolt condition |
+| Visual Inspection | Check for surface damage, flange deformation, gasket seating, and bolt condition |

-| Dimensional Inspection | Verify fit and flange face condition |
+| Dimensional Inspection | Verify fit, alignment, and flange-face condition |

-| Pressure Testing | Use hydrostatic or pneumatic tests to check for leaks |
+| Pressure Testing | Use hydrostatic or pneumatic tests to confirm sealing performance |

-| Nondestructive Testing (NDT) | Detect internal flaws with ultrasonic or magnetic particle testing |
+| Nondestructive Testing (NDT) | Use ultrasonic or magnetic particle methods where required |

-| Torque and Tightness Verification | Confirm bolts are tightened to specification |
+| Torque and Tightness Verification | Confirm bolts reached the specified tightening condition |

 Spotting Gasket Failure